 Remoulade always has a mayonnaise base with something pickled such as cornichons or capers added.
 Other ingredients often include herbs, garlic, scallion, mustard, Worcestershire, horseradish and ketchup.

-- Mayonnaise: We love Duke's which is considered the mayonnaise of the South but you can use your favorite.
+- Mayonnaise: We love Duke’s, which is considered the mayonnaise of the South, but you can use your favorite.
 A reduced-fat mayonnaise will work if you want to save some fat grams and calories.
-However, keep in mind that reduced-fat products often have more additives than full-fat.
+However, remember that reduced-fat products often have more additives than full-fat.

 - Sriracha hot sauce: Preferred here, but any hot sauce will work.

 - Coarse-grain mustard: Also referred to as coarse-ground, stone ground, or whole-grain, coarse-grain mustard has a chunky texture with plenty of whole mustard seeds and a rich, deep flavor.

-- Capers: Capers are the green, unripened flower buds of the caper bush.
-They're available near the pickled products area of your grocery store.
+- Capers: Capers are the caper bush’s green, unripened flower buds.
+They’re available near the pickled products area of your grocery store.
 No capers?
 No problem!
 You can use chopped pickles instead.

 - Lemon juice: Fresh is always best!